Military Divorce, Base Housing, and BAH

 Divorce and Basic Allowance for Housing (BAH)

 The term "Basic Allowance for Housing" refers to a sum of money paid to military service members for basic housing and utility costs.
-BAH is calculated from a variety of factors, including the offer's grade, location, etc. Additionally BAH is calculated to increase with housing costs.
+BAH is calculated from a variety of factors, including the officer's grade, location, etc. Additionally, BAH is calculated to increase with housing costs.
 After a divorce, a service member may not be granted continual BAH.

 To learn about BAH and your divorce, contact an attorney from Clawson & Clawson, LLP online today or call us at (719) 602-5888.